 Image via Instagram

-BarkBox recognized this and they leveraged dog memes to engage their audience.
+BarkBox recognized this and they leveraged dog memes in their marketing strategy to engage their audience.
 Instead of promoting their products, they use memes to bring the whole community of pet lovers together.

-Because of the relatability of their memes, their followers often tag their friends and comment on the posts.
+Because of the relatability of their memes, their followers often tag their friends and comment on the social media posts.

 You’ve seen what meme marketing looks like.
-But how do you go about creating memes for marketing?
+But how do you go about creating marketing memes?
 It’s not rocket science.

-There are no set of rules to be followed.
-But you need to keep a few things in mind while creating memes for marketing:
+There are no set of rules to be followed when it comes to meme marketing.
+But you need to keep a few things in mind while creating marketing memes: